 What’s the Biggest Mistake to Make in Business?

-I’m sure you’ll agree there isn’t really one biggest mistakes to make in business, but bungling your first impression has got to be in the top three, hasn’t it?
+I’m sure you’ll agree there isn’t really one biggest mistake to make in business, but bungling your first impression has got to be in the top three, hasn’t it?

 Let’s say you had two businesses to choose from.
 You’ve read positive reviews for both, they’re both in your price range, they both look good.
 You put in an enquiry.
 Are you more likely to go with the one that gets back to you in ten minutes or the one that gets back to you in 20 minutes?